"Amazon Email Virus" removal guide

 Screenshot of Emotet's process ("sedlauncher") in Windows Task Manager:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Emotet virus.
+Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Amazon black Friday deals virus.
 Download it by clicking the button below:

 - What is "Amazon Email Virus"?

 - STEP 1.
 Manual removal of Emotet malware.

 - STEP 2.
 Check if your computer is clean.

 Manual malware removal is a complicated task - usually it is best to allow antivirus or anti-malware programs to do this automatically.
 To remove this malware we recommend using Spyhunter for Windows.
 If you wish to remove malware manually, the first step is to identify the name of the malware that you are trying to remove.
 Here is an example of a suspicious program running on a user's computer:

 If you checked the list of programs running on your computer, for example using task manager, and identified a program that looks suspicious, you should continue with these steps: